 “In many cases, these are the skills that are most important to future employers as the technical skills can be developed on the job.”

-You will still need to be ready to learn new technical skills required for the role such as clinical skills if you’re moving into healthcare, or digital skills if you’re transitioning into web design or digital marketing, for example.
+You’ll still need to be ready to learn new technical skills required for the role such as clinical skills if you’re moving into healthcare, for example.
+Or, digital skills if you’re transitioning into web design or digital marketing.